MooVC/MooVC.Architecture/README.md

 ## Enhancements

+- Added a new ToGuid method to MooVC.Architecture.Ddd.SignedVersion, enabling the caller to produce a GUID based on the Header and Footer of the version.
 - Changed Architecture.Ddd.Services.AggregateSavedEventHandler to an async variant named AggregateSavedAsyncEventHandler (**Breaking Change**).
 - Changed Architecture.Ddd.Services.AggregateSavingAsyncEventHandler to an async variant named AggregateSavingAsyncEventHandler (**Breaking Change**).
 - Changed Architecture.Ddd.Services.DomainEventsPublishedEventHandler to an async variant named DomainEventsPublishedAsyncEventHandler (**Breaking Change**).